ffund/run-my-experiment-on-geni-blog/2016-03-02-slowloris.md

 ![](/blog/content/images/2016/03/apache_iptables.svg)

-Finally, we found that the nginx web server is resistant to slowloris (even without a firewall limiting the number of connections per host) because of its non-blocking approach, which supports a high level of concurrency:
+Finally, we found that the nginx web server is resistant to slowloris (even without a firewall limiting the number of connections per host) because of its non-blocking approach, which supports a higher level of concurrency:

 ![](/blog/content/images/2016/03/nginx_no_mitigation.svg)

 ## Run my experiment

+In the GENI Portal, create a new slice, and load the [RSpec](https://gist.github.com/ffund/b9b69d4a118d009761a7aca664f0324a) from the following URL: [https://git.io/v9ftJ](https://git.io/v9ftJ)

-Create a topology with two nodes connected by a link, like this:
+This will load a topology with two nodes connected by a link, like this:

 ![](/blog/content/images/2016/03/slowloris.png)

-and use the Auto IP tool to assign IP addresses.
-Reserve these resources on an InstaGENI aggregate.
+Click on "Site 1" and choose an InstaGENI aggregate, then reserve these resources.

 When your nodes are ready to log in, SSH into the server node and run